 Sec.
 18-3-5.
 Tree Permits Required.
 No person shall plant, spray, fertilize, prune, remove or otherwise disturb any public tree, and no person shall excavate, ditch, tunnel, trench, lay any pavement or construct any building or structure within a distance of 10 feet from a public tree, or within the drip line of a public tree, whichever distance if greater, without obtaining a permit from the Tree Warden for such work, except that in emergency situations requiring immediate pruning or removal, the work may be done so long as the Tree Warden is informed thereof within two business days.
 Any public tree planted without such permit, or in violation of the terms of a permit, may be removed by the Tree Warden unless such planting is otherwise consistent with the terms of this Ordinance, and the cost of such removal shall be paid or reimbursed by the person responsible for such planting.
-Any permit for the removal of a public tree shall require as a condition or on abutting private property, with a tree deemed comparable or appropriate by the Tree Warden.
+Any permit for the removal of a public tree shall require as a condition thereof that such tree be replaced, where possible and appropriate, in the same general location or on abutting private property, with a tree deemed comparable or appropriate by the Tree Warden.